isomorphic-git/isomorphic-git/docs/onAuthSuccess.md

 sidebar_label: onAuthSuccess
 ---

-The `onAuthSuccess` callback is called when credentials fail.
-This is helpful to know if say, you want to offer to save a password but only after it succeeds.
+The `onAuthSuccess` callback is called when credentials work.
+This is helpful to know if you want to offer to save the credentials, but only if they are valid.

 An `onAuthSuccess` function is called with a `url` and an `auth` object.